smuellerDD/leancrypto/README.md

 # Lean Crypto Library

-The leancrypto library provides algorithm implementations which have the following properties:
+The leancrypto library is a cryptographic library that exclusively contains only PQC-resistant cryptographic algorithms.
+The algorithm implementations have the following properties:

-* minimal dependencies: only POSIX environment needed - function calls are abstracted into helper code that may need to be replaced for other environments (see the Linux kernel support in `linux_kernel` for replacing the POSIX calls)
+* minimal dependencies: only minimal POSIX environment needed - function calls are abstracted into helper code that may need to be replaced for other environments (see the Linux kernel support in `linux_kernel` for replacing the POSIX calls)

 * extractable: the algorithms can be extracted and compiled as part of a separate project,